Valentin-Siebenkees/StudyNotes/Data_Structures_And_Algorithms/README.md

 ---

 ## Topics Covered
-Here’s an overview of the topics I’ve been studying:
+Here’s a starting structure and some ideas, this might change in the future:

 1. **[Big O](BigO/):** Understanding time and space complexity.
 2. **[Data Structures](DataStructures/):** Implementing and analyzing common data structures.